Select Page

 • Be provided with the next steps you need to follow.

-When you have completed all of the steps, you will receive a confirmation that your profile is complete.
+When you complete the steps, you will receive a confirmation that your profile is complete.

-Every month the Canadian government determines how many Express Entry applicants will be admitted to Canada.
+The Canadian government determines how many Express Entry applicants will be admitted to Canada each month.

 2. Apply with an Immigration Consultant